 Time perhaps for a walk around the harbour where there is plenty to see; lighthouse, fishing boats, pleasure craft, and the Diving Belle statue.
 There are plenty of cafes and fish and chip shops around the harbour area if you fancy some refreshment before heading back.
 Be warned, the final walk up the cliff path to the car park is quite energetic!

 If you have time and the energy to divert up the headland, Scarborough Castle is well worth visiting.
-It can be accessed from the harbour on the south side, or Marine Drive on the North Side.
+It can be accessed from the harbour on the south side or Marine Drive on the North Side.
 The Castle sits on the 300 feet high headland that dominates the town and harbour.
 The castle was built during the 12th century and has had many additions and improvements made to it.
-The castle has survived sieges from medieval kings, Civil War armies and German naval bombardment during the Second World War.
+Sieged by medieval kings, Civil War armies and German naval bombardment during the Second World War, the castle has an interesting history.
 The views of both bays and the town from the battlement platforms are outstanding.
-The castle is managed by English Heritage, so if you are a member, entrance is free, otherwise there is an admission charge.
+The castle is managed by English Heritage, so if you are a member, entrance is free, otherwise, there is an admission charge.

 Note: some photos supplied by Public Domain Pictures